+Plagiarism is the presentation of someone else's words or ideas as one's own (See APA Manual).
 Plagiarism in any form is one of the most egregious violations of professional ethics an author can commit.
-Submission of plagiarized material, even by accident or through ignorance, is a severe infraction of the professional ethical code and can result in expulsion from the program.
-To avoid plagiarism:
+Submission of plagiarized material, even by accident or through ignorance, is a severe infraction of the professional ethical code.
+All incidences of plagiaraism will be reported to and reviewed by the Dean of the School of Education to determine disciplinary action To avoid plagiarism:

-- Cite sources within the text for all phrases or ideas that are quoted or paraphrased. - Cite courses within the text in the format delineated in the APA Manual, pp. 207-214.
+• Cite sources within the text for all phrases or ideas that are quoted or paraphrased.

+• Cite courses within the text in the format delineated in the APA Manual.